abdullah-qw/social-apple/README.md

-LinkedIn login provider for Social
+Apple ID login provider for Social
 =======================

-This plugin provides a [LinkedIn](https://linkedin.com/) integration for [Social 2 for Craft CMS](https://github.com/dukt/social).
+This plugin provides a [Sign in with Apple](https://support.apple.com/en-us/HT210318) integration for [Social 2 for Craft CMS](https://github.com/dukt/social).

 ## Requirements